Solar sail: Ground deployment tests

 NASA has successfully tested deployment technologies on small scale sails in vacuum chambers.

 In 1999, a full-scale deployment of a solar sail was tested on the ground at DLR/ESA in Cologne.

 Suborbital tests

-A joint private project between Planetary Society, Cosmos Studios and Russian Academy of Science in 2001 made a suborbital prototype test, which failed because of rocket failure.
+Cosmos 1, a joint private project between Planetary Society, Cosmos Studios and Russian Academy of Science attempted to launch a suborbital prototype vehicle in 2005, which was destroyed due to a rocket failure.

 A 15-meter-diameter solar sail (SSP, solar sail sub payload, soraseiru sabupeiro-do) was launched together with ASTRO-F on a M-V rocket on February 21, 2006, and made it to orbit.
 It deployed from the stage, but opened incompletely.

 On August 9, 2004, the Japanese ISAS successfully deployed two prototype solar sails from a sounding rocket.
 A clover-shaped sail was deployed at 122 km altitude and a fan-shaped sail was deployed at 169 km altitude.
 Both sails used 7.5-micrometer film.
 The experiment purely tested the deployment mechanisms, not propulsion.